Check Out These 12 Creative Book Launch Ideas

 2. Rent a memorable Peerspace venue

 By choosing a unique venue, you’ll attract more readers to your event.
 Plus, the setting will be a great backdrop for photos and promotional materials.
-If you need help arranging for catering or renting A/V gear, just call up the Concierge service to customize your booking!
+If you need help arranging for catering or renting A/V gear, just call up the Concierge service to customize your booking.
+They’ll deliver what you need directly to the venue.

 3. Give out “membership cards”